The Executor Class

 executor = Executor(session)

-• Pre-configured Primitive with options for transpiling and error mitigation.
-The Executor class utilizes the options of the inputted primitive, and automatically creates a new primitive with the same options if necessary.
-Note Options from an Estimator are not automatically copied to the Sampler, and vice versa.
+• Pre-configured Primitive (Estimator, Sampler) with options for error mitigation.
+Note that the options from an Estimator are not automatically copied to the Sampler, and vice versa.

 from squlearn import Executor